Dostoevskey/sylenium/README.md

 ---

-# :flags: Features of Sylenium :

-## :earth_africa: Managed Logging capabilities on a per test basis
+## :earth_africa: Feature: Managed Logging capabilities on a per test basis
 Sylenium takes care of log management by providing custom annotations for tests and sensible assumed defaults.

 - By default sylenium stores one log per test execution